apache/pulsar/site/_includes/explanations/install-package.md

 ## Installing Pulsar

-To get started running Pulsar locally, download a binary tarball release in one of the following ways:
+To get started running Pulsar, download a binary tarball release in one of the following ways:

 * by clicking here: